-- Payments received for the care of foster children or foster adults (usually persons with disabilities, unrelated to the family, who are unable to live alone). - Income of foster child or adult - ABLE accounts - State Payments to Allow Individuals with Disabilities to Live at Home - Lump-sum additions to family assets, such as inheritances, insurance payments (including payments under health and accident insurance and worker's compensation), capital gains and settlement for personal or property losses. - Income and distributions from any Coverdell educational savings account of or any qualified tuition program under IRS sections 529 and 530 - Amounts received by a person with a disability that are disregarded for a limited time for purposes of Supplemental Security Income eligibility and benefits because they are set aside for use under a Plan to Attain Self-Sufficiency (PASS). - Income of a live-in aide, as defined in 4 CFR §5.403 - Distribution of a trust's principal - Reimbursements for Health and Medical Care Expenses.
-Amounts received by the family that are specifically for, or in reimbursement of, the cost of health and medical care expenses for any family member. - Insurance payments and settlements for personal or property loss including, but not limited to payments through health insurance, motor vehicle insurance, and workers' compensation. - Income received from any account under an IRS-recognized retirement plan.
-However, any distribution of periodic payments from these accounts shall be income at the time they are received by the family. - The special pay to a family member serving in the Armed Forces who is exposed to hostile fire. - Payment related to aide and attendance for veterans under 38 USC 1521 - Payments related to aid and attendance for veterans under 38 U.S.C.
-1521. - Any amounts recovered in any civil action or settlement based on a claim of malpractice, negligence, or other breach of duty owed to a family member arising out of law, resulted in a member of the family having a disability. - Amounts recovered in a civil action or settlement based on malpractice, negligence and other breach of duty claim resulting in a family member becoming disabled. - Deferred periodic amounts from supplemental security income and Social security benefits that are received in a lump sum amount or in prospective monthly amounts, or any deferred Department of Veterans Affairs disability benefits that are received in a lump sum amount or in prospective monthly amounts - Amounts received by the family in the form of refunds or rebates under State or local law for property taxes paid on the dwelling unit - Amounts specifically excluded by any other Federal statute from consideration as income for purposes of determining eligibility or benefits under a category of assistance programs.
+- Insurance payments and settlements for personal or property loss including, but not limited to: payments through health insurance, motor vehicle insurance, and workers' compensation. - Income received from any account under an IRS-recognized retirement plan.
+However, any distribution of periodic payments from these accounts shall be income at the time they are received by the family. - The special pay to a family member serving in the Armed Forces who is exposed to hostile fire - Payments related to aid and attendance for veterans under 38 U.S.C.
+1521. - Any amounts recovered in any civil action or settlement based on a claim of malpractice, negligence, or other breach of duty owed to a family member arising out of law, that resulted in a member of the family having a disability. - Deferred periodic amounts from supplemental security income and Social security benefits that are received in a lump sum amount or in prospective monthly amounts, or any deferred Department of Veterans Affairs disability benefits that are received in a lump sum amount or in prospective monthly amounts - Amounts received by the family in the form of refunds or rebates under State or local law for property taxes paid on the dwelling unit - Amounts specifically excluded by any other Federal statute from consideration as income for purposes of determining eligibility or benefits under a category of assistance programs.
 That includes assistance under any program to which the exclusions set forth in 24 CFR 5.609(c) apply

-6.6.2 Income from Training Programs
+6.5.2 Income from Training Programs